webpack/react-starter/NOTES/HowStuffWorks.md

 The actions are setup in `app/mainStores.js` (bottom) from `app/actions.js` which uses the implementation supplied with items-store.
 They are triggered/made :question: by the input fields in components, such as `app/TodoPage/TodoList/index.jsx`.
 They end up affecting a store. (how? :question:) See [How the stores work.](#how-the-stores-work)

+## How the server DB works
+When you run `npm run start-dev` (or without `-dev` ofcourse) this wil start the server database, as you can see defined in `package.json`.
+This lets node execute `lib/server-development.js` which uses `lib/server.js` where the default data is loaded, and a server (package express) is thrown together that responds to GET POST and DELETE.

+This (REST API with JSON data format) server is accessible via `http://localhost:8080/_/list/mylist` for example, and this is what the application uses to fetch data for the stores.

 ## How the 'Random fail!' works.